Apr 15, 2021 · Content Marketing

 Social content marketing in 2026 isn’t about posting more, it’s about running a connected six-step engine that compounds while you sleep.

 The framework breaks the work into six connected steps.
-Translated for a social media manager, they look like this.
+Translated for a real publishing schedule, they look like this.

 Step 1: Research what your audience is actually searching and scrolling